syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

 By default, select all the rows (CaptionSummary, GroupSummary, UnboundRows, FilterRow, AddNewRow and DefaultRow) when press the <kbd>Ctrl+A</kbd> key in SfDataGrid.
-The following code shows how to select all the default rows except other rows by overriding the [HandleKeyOperations](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Interactivity.RowSelectionController~HandleKeyOperations.html) method in [RowSelectionController](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Interactivity.RowSelectionController.html).
+The following code shows how to select all the default row except other rows by overriding the [HandleKeyOperations](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Interactivity.RowSelectionController~HandleKeyOperations.html) method in [RowSelectionController](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Interactivity.RowSelectionController.html).
 {% tabs %}
 {% highlight c# %}
 //Using the Custom SelectionController.